FLVS Full Time Dual Enrollment

 FLVS Full Time is offering our full-time public school students an opportunity to take college courses and earn college credit through two different dual enrollment options, one with Polk State College and the other with the University of Florida.
 Credits earned through both programs will also apply toward high school graduation requirements.

-The FLVS dual enrollment program with the University of Florida is full for the 2018-19 school year.
+The FLVS dual enrollment program with the University of Florida is currently full.

 Information on dual enrollment through Polk State College is below.